Meeting Bot Real-time Transcription

 You can convert the transcript JSON to a more human-readable transcript by persisting the transcription events in your app, then formatting the transcript parts via the following function.

-Partial results are useful when your application needs a more responsive real-time transcription experience.
+Partial data is useful when your application needs a more responsive real-time transcription experience.

-Some common use cases for using partial transcription results are:
+Some common use cases for using partial transcript data are:

 • Live captions or subtitles that should appear before the final utterance is ready.